The Lady of the Shroud: Plot summary

 Soon afterwards, she is kidnapped by a forward party of Turkish troops, and he learns that she, Teuta, is not undead, but the living daughter of the local Voivode, who is currently returning from a visit to America.
 She had fallen into a trance, and was declared dead, but then revived, and the local leaders and clergy spread a story of vampirism which was more acceptable than the truth to the uneducated locals, after the (mistaken) news of her death.
 Living up to this story, she had spent her days in the coffin in the crypt, but during heavy rain when the crypt flooded, came out seeking warmth in the castle in which she had grown up, and knew all the secret entrances, and hence her meetings with Rupert behind locked the gates.

 Rupert leads a relief force which kills her kidnappers and rescues her.
 But news immediately arrives that the Voivode has just returned to the country only to be kidnapped by Turks himself.
 They race back to the coast, and Rupert unloads an aeroplane with a near-silent engine from the munitions ship which has also just arrived, along with sets of bullet-proof clothes.
-The kidnapped Voivode is tracked to a nearby castle ruin, and the Rupert pilots the plane onto the castle wall as if it were a balloon or dirigible, and lowers Teuta by rope to her father.
+The kidnapped Voivode is tracked to a nearby castle ruin, and Rupert pilots the plane onto the castle wall as if it were a balloon or dirigible, and lowers Teuta by rope to her father.
 He dons a set of the bullet proof clothes which Teuta and Rupert are also wearing, Rupert hauls both up to the aircraft which he silently flies off.
 The castle is then attacked by local troops and the Turks defeated.